- What Are the Benefits of Blockchain Identity Management

 3. Identity verification using blockchain

-An example is Blockpass, a blockchain start-up offering identity management solution.
+An example is Blockpass, a blockchain start-up offering an identity management solution.
 Their solution works as follows:

 - Blockpass has a “Know Your Customer” (KYC) portal, which is powered by blockchain.
 This ID verification portal is called “Blockpass KYC Connect”.